flathub-infra/flatpak-external-data-checker/README.md

 See the [jq manual](https://stedolan.github.io/jq/manual/) for complete information about writing queries.

+#### Inheriting parent source check results

+If a parent source is specified, its check results will be accessible in the `$parent` variable.
+The `$parent` object has `current` and `new` properties with objects representing current and new parent source data, respectively.
+The later can be `null` if parent check didn't get a new version.
+JSON schema for these objects can be found [here](data/source-state.schema.json).

 ### Debian repo checker

 For the **DebianRepoChecker**, which deals only with deb packages, it